 At Sunshine SDS our school Speech Pathologists are committed to giving our students the ability to communicate, whilst building our students’ functional and social communication abilities, their receptive and expressive language, their literacy skills, and their eating and drinking skills.

 This can include developing specialised systems for communicating known as Augmentative and Alternative Communication (AAC).
 This may be an alternative system to speech for communicating or something that augments speech skills.
 AAC promotes receptive and expressive language in students who have a limited ability to express themselves through speech.

 AAC includes gesture, signing, pictures and visuals, communication books and high tech speech generating devices.

 Teachers and Speech Pathologists work together to be creative in their approach to teaching students and developing visuals and ‘hands-on’ activities to make learning easier and fun.
 They work closely with the Information Communication Technology (ICT) team to use iPads, tablets and interactive whiteboards to provide support to students’ communication for their academic and social goals.

 The Allied Health Assistants support the members of the Allied Health Team with programs that have been designed for individual students and group sessions.
-These programs can include individual and group walking, gross motor activities, sensory activities, and meal assistance.
-They also play a pivotal role in making resources for therapy.
+These programs can include individual and group walking, gross motor activities, sensory activities, communication and literacy programs and meal assistance.
+They also play a pivotal role in making and maintaining resources for therapy.